oleh19127/Sorting-files-by-extension/README.md

 1. Download Golang in <a  href="https://golang.org/">offical site</a>

-2. Download or copy file <a  href="https://github.com/oleh312/Sorting-files-by-extension/blob/main/Go/sort.go">sort.go</a>
+2. Download or copy files <a  href="https://github.com/oleh312/Sorting-files-by-extension/blob/main/Go/">files</a>

 3. Place the program file in the folder with the files you want to sort

 4. Open terminal or cmd in the folder

-5. Write in the terminal or cmd: go mod init mod && go mod tidy && go build sort.go
+5. Write in the terminal or cmd: go mod init sorty && go mod tidy && go build sort.go

-6. You can remove files: sort.go, go mod, go.sum
+6. You can remove files: sort.go, linux.go, structureOfExtensions.go, windows.go, go mod, go.sum

 5. You can move the compiled file where you want and run it on your system